Update: The VDC example for listening to game events has been updated to highlight the dangers of using ClearGameEventCallbacks()

 __CollectGameEventCallbacks(MyNamespace.Events)

 subtable.
-If we delete the table all of our event functions are in, they will automatically get cleaned up as well.
+If we delete the table all of our event hooks are in, they will automatically get cleaned up as well.

 ClearGameEventCallbacks()